sanskrit-coders/sanskrit-coders.github.io/content/input/transliteration.md

 - **[Technical Hindi list](https://sites.google.com/site/technicalhindi/home/converters)**

 ### Windows
+#### bhAShA-Trans
 - [bhAShA IME with BhashaTrans](https://sites.google.com/site/bhashaime/) by venkaTesh is a very powerful free tool for converting archaic encodings to Unicode.
 Example: [SP19](https://groups.google.com/forum/#!topic/sanskrit-programmers/n5cX1-NJLww).

+Bhashatrans shows only the Systray.menu.
+You copy the text to be converted to clipboard,, invoke the reqd. conv. through the systray menu.
+The result will also be on the clipboard.

+To convert, run BhashaTrans (may work with wine on Linux).
+After select-copy of PDF text, invoke the first menu "All Non Unicode -> Unicode".
+BhashaTrans will take RTF from clipboard, preferably, and try to convert.
+Wait for the pop-up informing of the fontnames in the RTF and whether they can be handled.

+- If the PDF has preserved the original font names, text should be converted properly and will be put up on clipboard which you can copy to Word processor after completion
+- If the PDF has mangled the file names, as in this case, BhashaTrans does not do anything.
+Manual conversion (Nudi encoding as an example):
+  - In this case, if there is one main font to be converted, copy text to notepad and copy back to clipboard, so only puretext (no RTF) is available on clipboard.
+Invoke BhashaTrans-> "Nudi -> Uni Kan".
+Converted text will be on clipboard.
+Paste to any editor.
+All non-Nudi text is converted to junk.
+You need to clean it up.
+  - (If you want to preserve non-Nudi text, it can be done with manual labor.)

+Batchmode works only in Windows.
+Select all files in Windows Explorer, press CtrlKey and invoke the systray-menu.
+Wait for a pop-up and release the ctrl key.
+BT reads all files selected from the topmost Explorer window and processes them.
+Solely depends on Explorer UI API.

+##### Wine usage
+- Download bhAShAIME and bhAShATrans files.
+- `wine wscript 'BhashaTrans-RunMe.vbs'` starts the bhAShATrans program in the taskbar.
+Thence, one can transliterate by copying to the clipboard, clicking on the taskbar icon and selecting the appropriate option .

 ### Web tools
 - [Vindodh's aksharamukha](http://www.virtualvinodh.com/aksaramukha) - [py](https://github.com/virtualvinodh/aksharamukha), [php](https://github.com/nareshv/aksharamukha)